SpencerJobe/MicroEngine/README.md

 **_Information_**

 The `overlap` function tests if two rectangles are overlapping each other.
-This function requires the x,y position, width, and height of the two rectangles you want to test.
-This first four arguments represent the x,y,width, and height of the first rectangle and the second four arguments represent the second rectangle.
+This function requires the x, y, width, and height of the two rectangles you want to test.
+This first four arguments represent the x, y, width, and height of the first rectangle and the second four arguments represent the second rectangle.
 The x,y coordinates represent the upper-left corner of each rectangle.
 ```javascript